 It is relevant to point out that our recent role of ISA/IPEA contributed dearly to a national recognition where INAPI received an Award for its Excellence as a public service, where it was recognized as one of the three best public institutions in the Country of 2016.
-This award is focused on the contribution of the institutions to the citizen with the highest quality levels.
-This year, INAPI got this acknowledge once again after its work during 2018.
-In that instance, further recognition to matters relating to our QMS influenced in this achievement, demonstrating thereby our strong commitment with quality of service and the improvement of our users' experience.
+This award is focused on the contribution of the institutions to the citizens with the highest quality levels.
+Moreover, INAPI got this acknowledgement again after its work during 2018 and 2020.
+In that instance, further recognition of matters relating to our QMS influenced this achievement, demonstrating thereby our strong commitment with quality of service and the improvement of our users' experience.

 In 2019, INAPI celebrated 10 years since adhering to the PCT.
-This celebration was carried out with the visit of officers representing WIPO and the SPTO, where different activities with general public, universities, and agents took place.
+This celebration was carried out with the visit of officers representing WIPO and the SPTO, where different activities with the general public, universities, and agents took place.
 These meetings were addressed to discuss the advantages of the Treaty and to know the needs and users' expectations looking to improve the quality of services.

 Over that year, some of the PCT documentation drafted by INAPI was revisited and evaluated under the light of the most frequent inquiries made by our users.
 As a result, some of these documents were updated.
-In particular, a new "INAPI's PCT users guide" was drafted and made available to the public in our web page, where this document discloses important information regarding the international search and preliminary examination activities, as well as important information regarding entering national phase.
+In particular, a new "INAPI's PCT user's guide" was drafted and made available to the public in our web page, where this document discloses important information regarding the international search and preliminary examination activities, as well as important information regarding entering national phase.

-As an overview of what happened in 2020, it is important to point out that the current COVID-19 pandemic challenged every aspect of daily life, and the functioning of INAPI was not an exception to this new reality.
+As an overview of what happened in 2020, it is important to point out that the COVID-19 pandemic challenged every aspect of daily life, and the functioning of INAPI was not an exception to this new reality.
+Even though it was expected that this pandemic would be overcome by the end of 2020, the new strains forced everyone to extend the measures for assuring the safety of people around the world.
+INAPI was not an exception here.